Climate-based pepper planting guide for Campbell River, British Columbia

 Main risk: This crop generally fits, but slower pepper varieties can run into trouble if planting is delayed or early growth stays cool and slow.

-How Frost Affects Peppers in Campbell River
+How Frost Affects Planting Dates for Peppers in Campbell River

 Campbell River usually has about 169 frost-free days, with a typical last spring frost around April 27 and a typical first fall frost around October 13.